kiel-live/kiel-live/README.md

 Nats is the message broker used to bring data from the collectors to the PWA clients.

-To start Nats simply copy the `.env.sample` file to `.env` adjust as needed and run `docker-compose up -d`.
+To start Nats simply copy the `.env.sample` file to `.env`, adjust as needed and run `docker-compose up -d`.